nmeri17/suphle-docs/src/docs/v1/modules/index.md

 }
 ```

 This mock is verified at the end of the test, as long as the ensuing action does not throw any exceptions.
 If it does, the test will error out.
-If the exception is deliberate and you wish to verify both the mock and the exception, the mock must be attached to the Container before execution commences, usually, using the `massProvide` method for binding.
+If the exception is deliberate and you wish to verify both the mock and the exception, the mock must be attached to the Container before execution commences, usually, the [`massProvide`](/docs/v1/testing#Binding-objects-within-a-test) method for binding.

 ```php